FLIR/iis_firefly_image_classifier/README.md

 All 16 float MobileNet V1 models reported in the [MobileNet Paper](https://arxiv.org/abs/1704.04861) and all 16 quantized [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) compatible MobileNet V1 models can be found [here](https://github.com/tensorflow/models/tree/r1.13/research/slim/nets/mobilenet_v1.md).

-### Training a customized model for your own application
-Training a model from scratch is no easy job.
-It is time consuming and requires extensive deep learning expertise.
-Rather than training from scratch, we'll often want to start from a pre-trained model and fine-tune it to create customized models for your new applications.
-The training script has the following default input arguments set:
-- If you do not specify a `--checkpoint_path` and you select with `--model_name` one of the four models (default `mobilenet_v1`) given in the above table the script will automatically download the corresponding ImageNet checkpoint from which to fine-tune from.
-- If you do not specify a `--trainable_scopes` and `--checkpoint_exclude_scopes` the script will exclude the last layer `logits` and train the `logits` and `BatchNorm` layers of the network.

 ### Fine-tuning a model from an existing checkpoint
 To indicate a checkpoint from which to fine-tune, we'll call training with